 The Checker Model A featured a full-width fresh air vent above the driver’s head, and an opening glass panel above the rear jump seats, so passengers could see New York City’s skyscrapers.
 Perhaps the most astonishing touch was the powered retractable rear roof section, which opened over the rear seat like a landaulet carriage (an awning was optional).

-The Model A also had an optional bulletproof division window and a column gearshift to create more space for luggage beside the driver.
+The Model A also had a column gearshift to create more space for luggage beside the driver.
 The driver’s seat could be adjusted 15 ways and the car had a heater so drivers could work longer shifts in comfort.
 The retractable top precluded a rear opening trunk, since New York City taxi rules specifically forbade that option to prevent taxis being used to smuggle prohibition liquor “and preclude the movement of bodies.”

 Huge diamond-shaped headlamp surrounds bracketed the alligator hood with a cloisonné inserts.
 The 39A was the mechanical equivalent of the Budweiser Clydesdales: It was dressed to kill, but was itself unkillable.
 After a production life of barely two years (before the U.S. entry into WW II), the 1250 models built soldiered on until as late as 1954, recording more than one million miles apiece.